Ted Hughes (1930-1998)

 A selective list online literary criticism for the twentieth-century English poet Ted Hughes, favoring signed articles by recognized scholars and articles published in peer-reviewed sources

 Bere, Carol.
-An introduction to Ted Hughes.
+"Ted Hughes."
+An introduction to Ted Hughes, from a database that provides signed literary criticism by experts in their field, and is available to individuals for a reasonably-priced subscription.
 Literary Encyclopedia, 04 October 2004 [subscription service].

 Clanchy, Kate.
 "The Nationalisation of Ted Hughes."
 On teaching Ted Hughes in Britain, the author asks "why, then, are we as a nation so anxious to expose the young to Hughes?"
 Thumbscrew 14 (Autumn 1999).

 Eddins, Dwight.
 "Ted Hughes and Schopenhauer: The Poetry of the Will."
 Eddins contends that Schopenhauer's pessimism "finds its fullest poetic realization, however, in our own time, in the verse of Ted Hughes.
 His menagerie–the hawk, the jaguar, the shark, and their ilk–fits even better than [D. H. ] Lawrence's birds, beasts, and flowers into Schopenhauer's 'bellum omnium' of predation."
 Twentieth Century Literature 45, 1 (Spring 1999) pp 94-109 [free at jstor, click "Preview" or "Read Online"].

 Ingelbien, Raphaël .
 "Mapping the Misreadings: Ted Hughes, Seamus Heaney, and Nationhood."
 Contemporary Literature 40, 4 (Winter 1999) pp 627-58 [free at jstor, click "Preview" or "Read Online"].